stautonico/CST4714-final/README.md

 create new product, DONE
-add product to invoice (calls create new invoice if doesn't exist) get invoices by customer, DONE get unpaid invoices for this month
+add product to invoice (calls create new invoice if doesn't exist) get invoices by customer, DONE get unpaid invoices for this month DONE
 )
      - At least three (3) of the store procedures must have error handling in its processing
      - At least two (2) of the store procedures must have transaction management in its processing